3v-exe/3v-exe/README.md

 > I'm a game developer for the <a href="https://truckersmp.com/">TruckersMP</a> game extension and also a developer Discord, I generally take care of bot discord creation for French or English community servers concerning server management.

-> I'm also in charge of bot maintenance and ticket fluidity on the TicketTool support server.
+> I'm also in charge of bot maintenance and ticket fluidity on the <a href="https://discord.gg/tickettool">Ticket Tool support server</a>

 ## `🛠️`  __Languages and extensions :__